pullaramyasree/IPL-Score-Prediction-using-ML/README.md

 We are importing all necessary Python libraries such as NumPy, Pandas, Scikit-learn, Matplotlib, Keras and Seaborn required for data handling, visualization, preprocessing and building deep learning models.

 # Step 2 Loading the Dataset
-The dataset can be downloaded from Internet.
+The dataset is uploaded in the repository.
 It contains data from 2008 to 2017 and contains features like venue, date, batting and bowling team, names of batsman and bowler, wickets and more.
 We will load the IPL cricket data from CSV files into pandas DataFrames to explore and prepare for modeling.

 # Step 3 Dropping Unnecessary Features
 Here, some columns are dropped from the data because they are not needed for prediction.
 For example: 'runs', 'wickets' etc., might be targets or irrelevant features for predicting the total score because the project is prematch analysis.